-- willingly share professional expertise with other professions;
+- willingly share professional knowledge with other professionals;

-- adapt and adjust all professional assessment and interventions to the patient’s circumstances and team’s overall treatment plan;
+- adapt and adjust all professional assessments and interventions to the patient’s circumstances and the team’s overall treatment plan;

 - justify all recommended decisions or actions, answering questions and clarifying as needed;

-- ask questions about and disagree with decisions or recommendations of other team members in a constructive, non-judgemental manner.
+- ask questions about and disagree with the conclusions or recommendations of other team members in a constructive, non-judgemental manner.

-The capability emphasises that each profession in a team has and needs to maintain at the highest standard its own knowledge and skills, so that the team can function at a high level.
-The capability stresses the need to use the professional expertise in a clinical context.
-The team member needs to use professional expertise in the context of an expert multi-professional rehabilitation team.
-This inevitably requires adaptation and compromise, but it offers increased opportunities both for patients to benefit from professional expertise and for the professional to increase his or her own expertise.
-Teamwork offers opportunities, not threats.
+The capability emphasises that each profession in a team has and needs to maintain at the highest standard its knowledge and skills so that the team can function at a high level.
+The capability stresses the need to use professional expertise in a clinical context.
+The team member needs to use professional knowledge in the context of an expert multi-professional rehabilitation team.
+This inevitably requires adaptation and compromise, but it offers increased opportunities for patients to benefit from professional expertise and for the professional to expand their knowledge.
+Teamwork provides opportunities, not threats.